BeauJoh/thesis/source/11-chapter-3-ode.md

 We have performed essential curation of the OpenDwarfs benchmark suite.
 We improved coverage of spectral methods by adding a new Discrete Wavelet Transform benchmark, and replacing the previous inadequate {\tt fft} benchmark.
-All benchmarks were enhanced to allow multiple problem sizes; in this paper we report results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanovi{\'c}'s findings~\cite{marjanovic2016hpc}.
+All benchmarks were enhanced to allow multiple problem sizes; in this paper we report results for four different problem sizes, selected according to the memory hierarchy of CPU systems as motivated by Marjanovi{\'c}'s findings [@marjanovic2016hpc].
 These can now be easily adjusted for next generation accelerator systems using the methodology outlined in Section~\ref{ssec:setting_sizes}.

-We ran many of the benchmarks presented in the original OpenDwarfs~\cite{krommydas2016opendwarfs} paper on current hardware.
+We ran many of the benchmarks presented in the original OpenDwarfs [@krommydas2016opendwarfs] paper on current hardware.
 This was done for two reasons, firstly to investigate the original findings to the state-of-the-art systems and secondly to extend the usefulness of the benchmark suite.
 Re-examining the original codes on range of modern hardware showed limitations, such as the fixed problem sizes along with many platform-specific optimizations (such as local work-group size).
 In the best case, such optimizations resulted in sub-optimal performance for newer systems (many problem sizes favored the original GPUs on which they were originally run).